 I like variety at dinner time.
 But did you know that one pantry staple can create 20 different dishes?
 That’s right I’ve got 20 things you can make with a jar of pasta sauce.
 Everything from kid-friendly to slow-cooker to dinner party worthy appetizers can be made with your favorite a jar of pasta sauce.

 I take my meal planning and grocery budgeting SERIOUSLY — I don’t want to hit the grocery store every day and I try to limit my trips to once a week.

 To keep my household budget on track I pay extra attention to our grocery budget and take care to plan meals around what is already in my freezer and pantry, rather than on a whim because I FEEL like making that thing I just saw on Pinterest.

 I’m balancing my desire to try new foods with the need to keep my eye on that weekly bill, experimenting with a new recipe can be costly as you purchase a bunch of ingredients that you’ll only use a portion of.

 So a pantry staple like pasta sauce is a key ingredient that offers me the chance to serve a variety of tasty, budget-conscious dinners…QUICKLY.

 Here are 20 things you can make with a jar of pasta sauce!

-Steak and Spaghetti (Family favorite that always surprises people.)
+(Family favorite that always surprises people.)